ExerciseAndrew/Algorithms/README.md

 I've been trying to figure out how to work with JSON serialization/deserialization.
 It isn't really clicking naturally, but I am able to run my text based game using JSON to store map data and I think I can incorporate that into my work with the algorithms as I try to build test-cases for larger numbers.
 From here it seems like a pipe-dream, but I can do a lot in one day and I can spend days and days knocking my head against this if it means I'll unlock more 'secrets'.

+2/10/22 - Picking this up again with some Javascript.
+I am pretty sure my skills are a bit stronger than they were 2 years ago, but we'll see.
+After reading my entry from two years ago, it looks like I've come a loooooong way.